 Staying away from sweet potatoes due to carbs?
-Try this fantastic low carb sweet potato casserole with pecan topping.
-It’s perfect for the holidays.
+Try this fantastic low-carb keto sweet potato casserole substitute with sweet pecan topping.
+It’s perfect for the holidays!

 During one of our family Thanksgiving meals, I remember my oldest sister bringing a sweet potato casserole.
 I thought it was strange to add marshmallows to a side dish.